mybizna/smsreader/README.md

 If you're interested in contributing to this project, please reach out to the team.
 We welcome pull requests and bug reports.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0-or-later.

 ## Note
 Make sure to check the pricing and SMS message limits of your SMS gateway service.